 Welcome to DELTAS

-An ethical group dedicated to promoting Diversity & Excellence in Legal Technology And Security.
+An ethical group dedicated to promoting Diversity & Ethics in Legal Technology And Security.

 The primary objective of DELTAS is to eliminate barriers within education & training whilst increasing employment opportunities for people from all backgrounds and lifestyles.